-I was reading this post over at Not Supermum yesterday about the differences between single parenting and married/partnered-up parenting, and it got me thinking.
+I’m a single parent blogger.
+So when I was reading this post over at Not Supermum yesterday about the differences between single parenting and married/partnered-up parenting, it got me thinking.

 I’ve always said on this blog that single parenting isn’t a competition.
 I’m not getting into a stupid “my life is harder than your life” debate – because probably, it’s not true.

 I know there are plenty of families out there, of all shapes and sizes, that have struggles I can scarcely imagine.
 Being a single parent isn’t necessarily about being poor and frustrated and miserable and lonely (although it has its moments).

 But as I’ve shared on this blog before, single parenting is a very different experience of family life.
 And I do occasionally shake my head at how people – including friends I’ve known for years – just don’t ‘get’ how single parenting works.